ICG58/ICG-PROJECT/README.md

 Display financial PRINT ("percentage=166%)
 END

+# Human resources

+# Ayesha Beauty Creation have come up with a technology system to record the attendence of it's employees.
+# The system work with a software that an employee can only access only when he or she is at work place.
+# For an employee to record his/her attendence can just click present option on her phone each day before 08:00 through an appliction.
+# The systemonly open for 30 min from 07:30 - 08:800 each day monday to friday.
+# If you are not present or fail to mark your attendence the system can record absent an close itself after 30  minutes.

+Start
+     Prompt attendence_record_option
+     GET attendence_record_option
+     If (time = 07:30 - 08:00 AND emplye is at work_place) THEN

+     PRINT ("present")
+     ELSE THEN
+    PRINT (" The system record absent AND close itself")

+     ENDIF
+     END

+START

 GET ItemName=array(Shampoo, ),(Fringes),(Bangs)

-DOWHILE( ItemName=0to2)
+DOWHILE

 IF products are >= 35 THEN

-Execute'PRODUCT SHOULD BE TRANSPORTED TO DESTINATION' ELSE Execute 'THE AMOUNT OF PRODUCT YOU SELECTED DOES NOT MEET THE MINIMUM VALUE,PLEASE WAIT TILL IT DOES' ELSE Execute'ERROR,PLEASE TRY AGAIN LATER'
+OUTPUT("PRODUCT SHOULD BE TRANSPORTED TO DESTINATION") ELSE
+     IF  OUTPUT("THE AMOUNT OF PRODUCT YOU SELECTED DOES NOT MEET THE MINIMUM VALUE,PLEASE WAIT TILL IT DOES") ELSE
+     IF
+OUTPUT ("Execute'ERROR,PLEASE TRY AGAIN LATER")
 ENDIF
+ENDIF

+ENDDO
 STOP

-Write a program to calculate the store values and include the VAT START
+# Write a program to calculate the store values and include the VAT

+START
+ PROMPT price, Bprice, code

-Enter num For e = 1 to num
+GET num For items = 1 to X
-DO Enter item(e)
+DO
-Enter price
-Enter Bprice
+ENTER item(X), Bprice, code

+Sprice(1)= Bprice * 2.00 * 1.05

-Enter code IF code = 1 THEN Sprice(e)= Bprice * 2.00 * 1.05 ELSE
+IF code = 1 THEN

+ENTER Sprice

 Sprice(e)= Bprice * 1.00
 endif
 ENDFOR